torynfarr/logger/server/README.md

 <img src="https://github.com/torynfarr/logger/blob/master/docs/images/server-menu-buttons.png" width="800">

 #### Clear
-The clear button let's you clear the datagrid of all rows. **Use Caution!** Once you clear the datagrid, those messages are gone for good.
+The clear button lets you clear the datagrid of all rows. **Use Caution!** Once you clear the datagrid, those messages are gone for good.
 <br />

 #### Export
-The export button let's you save the contents of the datagrid as a tab delimited text file.
+The export button lets you save the contents of the datagrid as a tab delimited text file.
 Columns are exported in the order in which they appear in the datagrid.
 <br />

 #### Restart